Pakistani Taliban chief killed in drone strike

 But the strike did not signal the end of the Pakistani Taliban, he said.

 "It's a very decentralised organisation.
 They've lost leaders to drone strikes before."
-(Additional reporting by Jibran Ahmad in Peshawar, and Hafiz Wazir in Wana and Mark Hosenball in Washington; Writing by Katharine Houreld; Editing by Maria Golovnina, Peter Cooney and Alison Williams)
+(Additional reporting by Jibran Ahmad in Peshawar, and Hafiz Wazir in Wana and Mark Hosenball in Washington; Writing by Katharine Houreld; Editing by Maria Golovnina, Alison Williams and Peter Cooney)